timtaylor3/ELK-Stack/README.md

 # ELK-Stack

-Rebooting this project soon based on numeours version updates to the ELK stack.
+Rebooting this project soon based on numerous version updates to the ELK stack.